wp-plugins/woocommerce-cod-advanced/readme.txt

 == Changelog ==

-= 1.0.2 =
+= 1.0.1 =
-* Pin code option added to display COD on checkout page.
+* Postal/Pin code option added to display COD on checkout page.
  -- so you should add the pin code and matched pin code user will not display the COD on checkout page.
+* Exclude Product Category to hide COD if excluded category product is in your cart.

 = 1.0.0 =
 * Fresh Public Release.